-- · The software is connected to the safety sensor. - ♥ Generate a valid password.

-Note down the generated reset password.

-Send the reset password to the Leuze customer service for confirmation (see chapter 14 "Service and support").
+- · The software is connected to the safety sensor. - Generate a one-time password.
+Note down the generated reset password. - Send the reset password to the Leuze customer service for confirmation (see chapter 14 "Service and support").

 The device can now be switched off and the connection can be terminated.